openearth/xbeach-docs/docs/xbeach_manual.rst

 Reduction of short-wave group variance to include the effects of directional spreading in a 1-dimensional model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-The infragravity wave is affected by the directional spreading of the short-waves.
-A wave field with directional spreading result in a lower infragravity wave height than a wave field with less directional spreading.
+Infragravity wave growth is affected by the directional spreading of the short-waves.
+A wave field with directional spreading result in a lower infragravity wave height than a wave field with no directional spreading.
 Since directional spreading can only be modelled in a 2-dimensional model, the infragravity wave is overestimated in a 1-dimensional model.
 Even when boundary conditions including directional spreading are applied in a 1-dimensional model, the internal forcing inside the domain result in a larger infragravity wave compared to a 2-dimensional model with directional spreading.